maxkapur/css-bar-graph/README.md

 # css-bar-graph

-A CSS-only bar graph made of div elements
+A CSS-only bar graph made using `<div>` elements and flexbox.
+CC Zero license.